Cardbacks: Advanced Guide

 (Factory unpunched with perforated lines)

-This card is unique to all the other designs as it features a UPC code (barcode) on the upper right hand corner.
+This card is unique to all the other designs as it features a UPC code (barcode) on the upper right hand corner and the Lucasfilm trademark has been removed.
+This was also the final incarnation of the Trilogo card.

-The only figures released on this particular cardback were the POTF range (Last 15) – Palitoy were by this time producing the bulk of the figures for Europe and many of these cards were exported to other countries.
+The only figures released on this particular cardback were the POTF range (Last 15).
+Palitoy were by this time producing the bulk of the figures distributed in Europe and many of these cards were exported to other countries.

-This type of card can be found with or without the factory applied “NEW FIGURE £1.59″ special offer sticker used by Palitoy to promote the POTF range and sell figures.
+The figures sold in in the UK on this card variant can be found with or without the factory applied “NEW FIGURE £1.59” special offer stickers.

-In fact the decision to keep the ROTJ back on these cards was made on purpose due to the Nien Nunb mail away promo in Spain!
-During the Trilogo period PBP was still offering the Nunb free figure offer from their 65 back cards and decided to keep the backs active whilst the promotion was in date, later switching to true Trilogo backs.
+When the Trilogo design took over, PBP were still offering the Nunb free figure offer via their 65 back cards.
+They obviously decided to keep the backs active whilst the promotion was still in date, later switching to true Trilogo backs when the offer was over.

 Another way to identify these figures from the front is the use of ROTJ PBP oversized bubbles, they also share the same punch hole as the PBP ROTJ line: a semi circle punch with a larger than normal hole.